RSS

 With talk of new optical formats everywhere, Cinemaware had no more of a clue than anyone else as to which one(s) would win out.
 So, they decided to try to support them all, by developing a process within the Interactive Entertainment Group to release new products on a whole range of formats as they appeared.
 “Someday, somewhere, people are going to invent a very compelling interactive technology, a mass-market entertainment medium that will bring parents and children into a mass-market application,” Jacob said.
 “I don’t know which hardware system is going to win, but once we’ve developed an interactive design methodology we can shoot material and use it across all formats.”
 He envisioned Riordan’s group as “a training ground where the methodology of interactive games can be developed and refined, ready for the arrival of the appropriate technology.”

 Going back to Cinemaware’s roots, Riordan’s group made a CD-ROM version of Defender of the Crown, still by far the company’s biggest hit ever, for MS-DOS machines.
-Almost entirely forgotten today, this first CD-ROM version of Cinemaware’s most iconic title marked just the second game ever released on the medium, trailing Mediagenic’s CD-ROM version of The Manhole for the Macintosh onto store shelves by mere days.
+Almost entirely forgotten today, this first CD-ROM version of Cinemaware’s most iconic title marked just the second game ever released on the medium in North America, trailing Mediagenic’s CD-ROM version of The Manhole for the Macintosh onto store shelves by mere days.
 In many ways, the CD-ROM Defender of the Crown was a more complete demonstration of the future of computer gaming than that other optical landmark.
 While the graphics and game play remained largely the same as the Amiga original, Riordan’s team added a soundtrack performed by an actual orchestra recorded in an actual studio — a first for the games industry — along with voice actors playing the narrator and many of the characters.
 Riordan:

 It’s the audio that’s the key.
 Take someone talking, for example, the intonation in their voice is what really gives the words meaning.
 Reading text is nothing — but you can say, “I hate you,” in so many different ways, and even make it sound like “I love you.”
 Or, to take another example, imagine watching a scary movie without music.
 The music tells you so much about what’s going on.
 Without it, it’s just not scary at all — and when it comes to games I want people to really back off from the screen!